elis/docker-multichain/README.md

 ## Images

 * [settlemint/base-multichain](https://hub.docker.com/r/settlemint/base-multichain/): A base Ubuntu with the latest Multichain deamon installed
-* [settlemint/master-multichain](https://hub.docker.com/r/settlemint/master-multichain/): Based on the "base" image running a master node, creates a blockchain and runs it. *Important: only for development since any node can connect, anyone can administer and the RPC interface is open to all.*
+* [settlemint/master-multichain](https://hub.docker.com/r/settlemint/master-multichain/): Based on the "base" image running a master node, creates a blockchain and runs it.
 * [settlemint/node-multichain](https://hub.docker.com/r/settlemint/node-multichain/): Based on the same "base" image and connects to the master node
 * [settlemint/explorer-multichain](https://hub.docker.com/r/settlemint/explorer-multichain/): A node with the Multichain explorer installed